sukritmohan/tictactoe/README.md

     python TicTacToeGame.py --sarsa --policy_file ./test_sarsa.dmp

-On extended simulations, SARSA bot wins about 5 times as many games as a random bot.
+On extended simulations, SARSA bot wins about 5 times as many games as a random bot, whereas QLearningBot wins about 6-7 times as many games as a random bot.

     python TicTacToeGame.py --sarsa --training

-SARSA episode/reward : ./sarsa_training.png
+SARSA episode/reward : ./models/sarsa_training.png

-Q-Learning episode/reward : ./qlearning_training.png
+Q-Learning episode/reward : ./models/qlearning_training.png

 Haven't done too much tweaking of learning rate and discount rate to optimize model.
 Tuning these parameters will likely result in a better trained player.
 Learning rate would also benefit from some sort of simulated